allipsee/Character-Limiter-Bot/README.md

 # Anti-Spam-Bot
 A bot that prevents users from spamming, you can set how many messages in one line and other things!
 Prefix is . and do .help.
+BOT IS STILL IN DEVELOPMENT

+How to invite the bot?
+Unfortunately you can't invite the bot.
+BUT you can make it yourself pretty easily by copying the code from bot.py, and at the bottom it says TOKEN.
+In this field you must add the token of the bot you have created in https://discordapp.com/developers/applications/ and if you haven't made a bot yet, what you must do is: 1.
+Click on `New Application` name your bot and press `Create`.
+Your application is still not a bot.
+If you want you can give it a description.
+2. Then head over to `Bot` which you will see bellow OAuth2, press `Add Bot` and click `Yes do it!` Gongratulations!
+Your bot is now created!
+You can give it a Profile Picture if you want.
+3. Now you must invite your bot to the server you want.
+Go to OAuth2, go at the bottom and you will se some checkable boxes.
+Click the `bot` one and then scroll down where you will find more checkable boxes.
+There, click `Administrator` and hit the blue `Copy` button and open this link in a new page, select the server you want the bot and now you should see the bot offline!
+Don't forget to navigate to the `Bot` page again scroll up and hit the big blue `Copy` button.

+# Now this is the part to make the bot online!
+To make the bot online as I said above you must copy the `Token` of the bot the big blue button I said in the end, and then you must download an editor for programming, in my opinion the best is `Atom`.
+For you that you have a different one it is completely fine!
+Do whatever I say in your editor.
+Now paste the entire code from bot.py in a file on the editor, (make sure the file is .py or it won't work) and scroll down until you see this: https://gyazo.com/874da132a1a0cb51e6a3b37ea3952e26 .
+Where it says `Token` put the token of your bot!
+Then run the code and the bot should be online!
+Make sure to do .help so you can see the commands.

 # BOT IS STILL IN DEVELOPMENT